ClickHouse/ClickHouse/docs/en/sql-reference/functions/index.md

 -   `lifetime` - the reload interval of a function in seconds.
 If it is set to `0` then the function is not reloaded.
 -   `send_chunk_header` - controls whether to send row count before sending a chunk of data to process.
 Optional.
 Default value is `false`.

-The command must read arguments from STDIN and must output the result to STDOUT.
+The command must read arguments from `STDIN` and must output the result to `STDOUT`.
 The command must process arguments iteratively.
 That is after processing a chunk of arguments it must wait for the next chunk.

 **Example**
 Creating `test_function` using XML configuration: